 Sara joined Nashoba North in the summer of 2012 as an office administrator, where she was quickly given her camp name, “Gules.”
 After taking a few summers off to begin a career in teaching, she returned to camp in the summer of 2015 as one of the Co-Heads of Girls.
 Gules brings experience in many different areas to camp including years of playing soccer, hockey and lacrosse as well as work experience in several outdoor education programs.

-During the school year, Gules is an elementary school teacher and 8th grade lacrosse coach in Scarborough, ME.
+During the school year, Gules is an middle school teacher and 8th grade lacrosse coach in Scarborough, ME.
 She is thrilled to be back at Nashoba North for another summer on beautiful Crescent Lake.

 Making connections with campers and staff and watching them excel in their activities throughout the summer.